AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

         objectRarityValue,
         objectCost,
-        isAWallPart, -- This only accepts 1 and 0.
+        isInteractable, -- This only accepts 1 and 0.
 Additionally, you can also use 1 and -1.
+        isAWallObject, -- Same as above.
-        isInteractable, -- Same as above.
+        isALivingRoomObject, -- Same as above.
-        isLivingRoomObject, -- Same as above.
+        isAKitchenObject, -- Same as above.
-        isKitchenObject, -- Same as above.
+        isABathroomObject, -- Same as above.
-        isBathroomObject, -- Same as above.
+        isABedroomObject, -- Same as above.
-        isBedroomObject -- Same as above.
+        isAGardenObject, -- Same as above.

         currentPlayerCashAmount, -- The mount of cash that the player is currently holding. consecutiveNumberOfTimesPlayerPlacedThisObject, -- The number of time that the player have placed this object in a row.
 Not to be confused with total number of this object placed by the player.